nasa/GeneLab_Data_Processing/Microarray/Agilent_1-channel/Pipeline_GL-DPPD-XXXX_Versions/GL-DPPD-XXXX.md

 - `--config-version` - Specifies the `dp-tools` configuration version to use, a value of `Latest` will specify the most recent version
 - `--isa-archive` - Specifies the *ISA.zip file for the respective GLDS dataset, downloaded in the `dpt-get-isa-archive` command

 **Input Data:**

-- `No input data required but the OSD accession ID needs to be indicated, which is used to download the respective ISA archive`
+- No input data required but the OSD accession ID needs to be indicated, which is used to download the respective ISA archive

 **Output Data:**

 - *ISA.zip (compressed ISA directory containing Investigation, Study, and Assay (ISA) metadata files for the respective OSD dataset, used to define sample groups - the *ISA.zip file is located in the [OSD repository](https://osdr.nasa.gov/bio/repo/search?q=&data_source=cgene,alsda&data_type=study) under 'Study Files' -> 'metadata')

 - **{OSD-Accession-ID}_microarray_v{version}_runsheet.csv** (table containing metadata required for processing, version denotes the dp_tools schema used to specify the metadata to extract from the ISA archive)

 <br>

+---

 ## 2. Load Metadata and Raw Data

-> Notes:
-> - Steps 2 - 7 are done in R
+> Note: Steps 2 - 7 are done in R

 ```R
 # Define path to runsheet